After The Fire

 Back to level one.
 This was the main instrument level and there was no shortage of instruments although those of particular interest to any acoustic/traditional/folk player were scattered among the cacophonous array of percussion, performance amplification, and accessory vendors.
 Unfortunately, listening was difficult this year as the bulk of the guitar and acoustic stringed instruments shared the space with the percussion, brass, and keyboard vendors.

-One of my favorite activities at NAAM shows is to wander and find all the “odd” instruments – you know, the creative luthier at work.
-Although as mentioned earlier, the number of instrument booths had shrunk from previous incarnations of NAAM, there were several worth mentioning.
+One of my favorite activities at NAMM shows is to wander and find all the “odd” instruments – you know, the creative luthier at work.
+Although as mentioned earlier, the number of instrument booths had shrunk from previous incarnations of NAMM, there were several worth mentioning.
 A word about some of the more unique items.

 The variety of guitar permutations did not disappoint and perhaps a sentence and photo or two or three or…might help me share the curiosity of exploration when it comes to unique guitars.